 California Civil Code Section 1798.83 permits our visitors who are California residents to request certain information regarding the APA’s disclosure of personal data to third parties for their direct marketing purposes.
 To make such a request, please contact us at email@example.com or 1-800-374-2721 or 202-336-5500.

 For Users of this website located in the European Union (“EU”), APA follows the Google EU User Consent Policy found at this link: http://www.google.com/about/company/user-consent-policy.html.
-By voluntarily using this website, EU Users consent to APA’s data collection, sharing, and usage as described above, as well consent to APA’s storing and accessing of cookies as described above.
-Any EU user not consenting to such uses by of data and cookies by APA should not use this website.
+By voluntarily using this website, EU Users consent to APA’s data collection, sharing, and usage as described above.

-This section applies if you are an EU data subject (for these purposes, reference to the EU also includes the European Economic Area countries of Iceland, Liechtenstein and Norway and, where applicable, Switzerland).
+This section applies if you are an EU data subject (for these purposes, reference to the EU also includes the European Economic Area countries of Iceland, Liechtenstein, Norway, the United Kingdom and, where applicable, Switzerland).

 APA is the data controller for processing Personal Data provided to us through APA Digital Assets.
 Our registered office is 750 First Street NE, Washington D.C.
 20002.